 - (b) Performance of Obligations by Harris.
 Harris shall have performed in all material respects all obligations under this Agreement required to be performed by it at or prior to the Closing, and Stratex shall have received a certificate signed on behalf of Harris by the Chief Executive Officer or Chief Financial Officer of Harris to such effect. - (c) Ancillary Agreements.
-Each of Newco and Harris or one of their respective Subsidiaries shall have executed and delivered a counterpart of each Ancillary Agreement to which it has agreed to be a party as contemplated by this Agreement. - (d) Tax Opinion.
-Stratex shall have received the opinion of Bingham McCutchen LLP, counsel to Stratex, dated the Closing Date, to the effect that the merger will, for federal income tax purposes, constitute a reorganization within the meaning of Section 368(a) of the Code, and that each of Newco and Stratex will constitute a party to a reorganization within the meaning of Section 368(b) of the Code.
+Each of Newco and Harris shall have executed and delivered a counterpart of each Ancillary Agreement. - (d) Tax Opinion.
+Stratex shall have received the opinion of Bingham McCutchen LLP, counsel to Stratex, dated the Closing Date, to the effect that the merger will, for federal income tax purposes, constitute a reorganization within the meaning of Section 368(a) of the Code, and that each of Newco and Stratex will constitute a party to a reorganization within the meaning of Section 368 (b) of the Code.
 In rendering such opinion, counsel to Stratex shall be entitled to rely upon customary assumptions and representations provided by Newco, Harris and Stratex and others that counsel to Stratex reasonably deemed relevant. - (e) Harris Required Third Party Consents.
 All of the consents, approvals, authorizations, licenses and waivers from non-Government Entities set forth on Schedule Q (collectively, the "Harris Required Third Party Consents") shall have been obtained without the payment or provision of any material consideration by Harris and/or its Subsidiaries. - (f) No Harris Material Adverse Effect.
-Since the date of the Original Formation Agreement, there shall not have been any event, occurrence, discovery or development that, individually or in the aggregate, has had, or would reasonably be expected to have, a Harris Material Adverse Effect. - (g) The Contribution Transaction.
+Since the date of this Agreement, there shall not have been any event, occurrence, discovery or development that, individually or in the aggregate, has had, or would reasonably be expected to have, a Harris Material Adverse Effect. - (g) The Contribution Transaction.
 All of the conditions to Harris' obligations to consummate the Contribution Transaction (other than Section 10.2(g)) shall have been satisfied or waived in writing by Harris.